 - In a soup pan, add your bacon and cook.
 Once it is done, take out the bacon and set aside for a topping.

-- Add 1 tablespoon of olive oil and the celery, carrots and corn.
+- Meanwhile add 1 tablespoon of olive oil and the celery, carrots and corn.
 Saute until the vegetables start to soften.

-- Mix the Better than Bouillion base and Old bay seasoning with 2 cups of water and pour over the vegetables and then add in the seafood.
+- While that is cooking mix the Better than Bouillion base and Old bay seasoning with 2 cups of water and pour over the vegetables and then add in the seafood.

 - Bring to a simmer while you make the cauliflower cream.

-- Pour the cooked cauliflower into a high speed blender along with ¼ cup of water, 1 tablespoon of olive oil, the garlic and parmesan cheese.
+- Drain then pour the cooked cauliflower into a high speed blender along with ¼ cup of water, 1 tablespoon of olive oil, the crushed garlic and parmesan cheese.
 Blend until smooth and creamy.

 Notes